IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Kurt_Lewin" target="_blank">Kurt Lewin</a>

+>“I am, somehow, less interested in the weight and convolutions of Einstein's brain than in the near certainty that people of equal talent have lived and died in cotton fields and sweatshops.”

+― <a href="https://en.wikipedia.org/wiki/Stephen_Jay_Gould" target="_blank">Stephen Jay Gould</a>

 >“Consciousness is a much smaller part of our mental life than we are conscious of, because we cannot be conscious of what we are not conscious of.
 How simple that is to say; how difficult to appreciate!”

 ― <a href="https://en.wikipedia.org/wiki/Julian_Jaynes" target="_blank">Julian Jaynes</a>